Lhdang88/cloud_computing_ws/README.md

 Websocket API:

-connect to Websocket Endpoint /chat
+Connect to Websocket Endpoint /chat

 Websocket are in JSON format.

-Use actions to invoke functionalities:
+Declare a property named 'action' to invoke functionalities:

-Posting Message in Room or Posting private Message:
+* Posting Message in Room or Posting private Message:

 ```javascript
 {
   "action": ["postMessage" || "postPrivateMessage"],